viam-devrel/viamcodelabs/site/viamguides/src/ai-camera-tracking/ai-camera-tracking.md

    ![prepare the webcam mount parts](assets/buildStep24.webp)
 1. Set the mount screw into the washer with the flat part facing down.
    ![set the mount screw into the washer](assets/buildStep25.webp)
-1. Push the mount screw through the bottom of the center hole on the top bracket, then turn the webcam onto the screw, tighen by hand in the expected direction.
+1. Push the mount screw through the bottom of the center hole on the top bracket, then turn the webcam onto the screw, tighten by hand in the expected direction.
    ![set the camera mount in place](assets/buildStep26.webp)
    ![set the camera mount in place](assets/buildStep27.webp)